fabianboesiger/fabianboesiger.github.io/_posts/2024-01-30-handling-financial-data.md

 ## How Floating Point Numbers are Stored

-Floating point numbers are computed with the formula significand × base exponent, where the base is a fixed number, usually two, and the significand and exponent are stored in memory with a fixed amount of bits available.
+Floating point numbers are computed with the formula significand × base<sup>exponent</sup>, where the base is a fixed number, usually two, and the significand and exponent are stored in memory with a fixed amount of bits available.
 In our case, this means that the number 4.2 has no exact representation in this system.
-If we print more than just two digits after the decimal point, we can also see this in the price per unit.
+If we print more than two digits after the decimal point, we can see this in the price per unit.

 ```java
 String userInput = "4.20";